Office of Institutional Equity

 Michael L. Vaughan, Ph.D.

-Michael L. Vaughan serves as Vice Provost for Diversity and Inclusion and works to advance the University’s academic mission and goals in the areas of diversity, equity, inclusion and human rights by leading efforts to define, assess and cultivate diversity as both an institutional value and an academic priority.
-He is a senior adviser to the President and Provost on matters of diversity and collaborates with campus leaders and others on initiatives designed to support UD’s diversity effort.
+Michael L. Vaughan serves as Vice Provost for Equity and works to advance the University’s academic mission and goals in the areas of diversity, equity, inclusion and human rights by leading efforts to define, assess and cultivate equity as both an institutional value and an academic priority.
+He is a senior adviser to the Vice President for Institutional Equity/CDO and the University Provost on matters of equity, diversity, inclusion and social justice and collaborates with campus leaders and others on initiatives designed to support UD’s overall academic equity, diversity, inclusion and social justice efforts.

 With more than 25 years of academic administrative experience at UD, he previously served as Associate Dean for Engineering Undergraduate Education, managing overall college-level undergraduate academic infrastructure and processes.
 He also holds a secondary faculty appointment as an Instructor in the College of Engineering.